expo/expo/docs/pages/workflow/expo-cli.md

 ## Customizing

-Sometimes you may want to customize a project file that would otherwise be managed in-memory by the CLI.
+Sometimes you may want to customize a project file that would otherwise be managed in memory by the CLI.
 When you utilize tools other than Expo CLI, you'll need to have the default config files present.
 Otherwise, your app may not work as expected.
 You can generate files by running:

 <Terminal cmd={['$ npx expo customize']} />